waughsh/waughsh.github.io/about.md

 I spent a year in Andrew Ng's Stanford Machine Learning Group working on recurrent neural network regularizations, data augmentation, and sequence-to-sequence generative models.

-I recently accepted the offer to become a full-time engineering research scientist at Stanford Electrical Engineering Department working with James Zou.
+I recently accepted the offer to become a full-time engineering research scientist at Stanford Electrical Engineering and Biomedical Data Science Department to work with James Zou.
 I also do consulting work at a newly founded startup (hey, they are still in stealth!).

-Anyway, if you have cool ideas or need advice, send me an email or ask me to lunch!
+Anyway, if you have cool ideas or need advice, send me an email!

 ### Contact me